Accidental pet damage and home insurance

 - Puppies and kittens under eight weeks old

-Damage to your garden may also be excluded.
+Damage to your garden may also be excluded, as could accidental damage to someone else’s property.

 Policies may offer full cover or have a maximum limit you can claim up to for damage caused by pets.